astampoulis/makam/examples/paper/02-binding-forms.md

   (x:A -> intromany (F x) (fun tl => P (x :: tl))).
 ```

-- local introduction of a number of assumptions of the form `P X Y` within a predicate
+-- *local introduction of a number of assumptions* of the form `P X Y` within a predicate
    `Q`.

-This is intended to be used, for example, for introducing assumptions for predicates
+This is intended to be used, for example, for introducing assumptions
-   such as `typeof`, taking a list of term variables and a list of types, in the same order.
+for predicates such as `typeof`, taking a list of term variables and a
+list of types, in the same order.

 ```makam
 assumemany : (A -> B -> prop) -> list A -> list B -> prop -> prop.